Maritime Celestial Logarithm Tables Mastery: TWO EXERCISES TO CALCULATE THE ALTITUDE OF THE SUN (Hc)

 The five tables:

-This section serves as an additional feature on my website, and it’s crucial to highlight that I don’t endorse starting with this particular method.
+This section is an additional feature of my website.
+It’s important to note that I don’t recommend starting with this particular method.

 Here, I introduce a well-established celestial navigation technique that involves utilizing logarithm tables.

-To initiate from the start, it is crucial to begin with the La Rochelle exercise, which includes all the fundamental concepts.
+To start learning celestial navigation, begin with the La Rochelle exercise, which covers all the fundamental concepts.

 Celestial Logarithm Tables Mastery: SEE FIRST